opendp/opendp/docs/source/user/transformations.rst

      - ``AbsoluteDistance<TO>``

-:func:`opendp.transformations.make_bounded_sum` and :func:`opendp.transformations.make_sized_bounded_sum` make a best guess as to which summation strategy to use.
+:func:`opendp.transformations.make_sum` makes a best guess as to which summation strategy to use based on the input space.
 Should you need it, the following constructors give greater control over the sum.

 .. raw:: html